mr-poston-cs/apcsp-b/weeks/week29.md

   * Assignmet will be due by 11:59 PM

 ### Wednesday
-* Watch the video explaining the Algorithms portion of the Survival Guide
 * Complete the **Abstraction** portion of the Survival Guide; upload a picture to the assignment in Teams
 * Assignmet will be due by 11:59 PM
 * Video explaining this will be out tomorrow.

 ### Thursday
-* Watch the video explaining the Abstraction portion of the Survival Guide
+* Watch the video explaining the Algorithms & Abstraction portions of the Survival Guide; I will also explain the Create Task a bit more to clarify what we talked about on Tues in our Zoom

 ### Friday
 * Coming soon!